-(f) As a single price pool to holders of outstanding first-half winning tickets.
+(f) As a single price pool to holders of outstanding first half winning tickets.

-(17) Contrary to section (4) of this rule, during a performance designated to distribute the Twin Superfecta carryover, exchange tickets will be issued for those combinations selecting the greatest number of betting interests in their correct order of for the firsthalf of the Twin Superfecta.
-If there are no wagers correctly selecting the first-, second-, third-, and fourth-place finishers, in their exact order, then exchange tickets shall be issued for combinations correctly selecting the first-, second-, and third-place betting interests.
+(16) Contrary to subsection (4) of the Twin Superfecta rules, during a performance designated to distribute the Twin Superfecta carryover, exchange tickets will be issued for those combinations selecting the greatest number of betting interests in their correct order of finish for the first half of the Twin Superfecta.
+If there are no wagers correctly selecting the first-, second-, third-, and fourthplace finishers, in their exact order, then exchange tickets shall be issued for combinations correctly selecting the first-, second-, and third-place betting interests.
 If there are no wagers correctly selecting the first-, second-, and third-place finishers, in their exact order, then exchange tickets shall be issued for combinations correctly selecting the first- and second-place betting interests.
 If there are no wagers correctly selecting the first- and second-place finishers, in their exact order, then exchange tickets shall be issued for combinations correctly selecting the first-place betting interest only.
-If there are no wagers selecting the first-place betting interest only in the first-half of the Twin Superfecta, all first-half tickets will become winners and will receive 100 percent of that day's net Twin Superfecta pool and any existing Twin Superfecta carryover as a single price pool.
+If there are no wagers selecting the first-place betting interest only in the first half of the Twin Superfecta, all first half tickets will become winners and will receive 100 percent of that day's net Twin Superfecta pool and any existing Twin Superfecta carryover as a single price pool.

-(18) The Twin Superfecta carryover shall be designated for distribution on a specified date and performance only under the following circumstances:
+(17) The Twin Superfecta carryover shall be designated for distribution on a specified date and performance only under the following circumstances:

-(a) Upon written approval from the Commission as provided in section (15) of this rule;
+(a) Upon written approval from the commission as provided in subsection (15) of the Twin Superfecta rules.

-(b) Upon written approval from the Commission when there is a change in the carryover cap or when the Twin Superfecta is discontinued;
+(b) Upon written approval from the commission when there is a change in the carryover cap or when the Twin Superfecta is discontinued.

-(19) If, for any reason, the Twin Superfecta carryover must be held over to the corresponding Twin Superfecta pool of a subsequent meet, the carryover shall be deposited in an interest bearing account approved by the Commission.
-The Twin Superfecta carryover plus accrued interest shall then be added to the secondhalf Twin Superfecta pool of the following meet on a date and performance so designated by the Commission.
+(18) If, for any reason, the Twin Superfecta carryover must be held over to the corresponding Twin Superfecta pool of a subsequent meet, the carryover shall be deposited in an interest bearing account approved by the commission.
+The Twin Superfecta carryover plus accrued interest shall then be added to the second-half Twin Superfecta pool of the following meet on a date and performance so designated by the commission.

-(20) Providing information to any person regarding covered combinations, amounts wagered on specific combinations, number of tickets sold, or number of valid exchange tickets is prohibited.
+(19) Providing information to any person regarding covered combinations, amounts wagered on specific combinations, number of tickets sold, or number of valid exchange tickets is prohibited.
 This shall not prohibit necessary communication between totalizator and pari-mutuel department employees for processing of pool data.

-(21) The association must obtain written approval from the Commission concerning the scheduling of Twin Superfecta contests, the percentages of the net pool added to me first-half pool and second-half pool, and the amount of any cap to be set on the carryover.
-Any changes to the approved Twin Superfecta format require prior approval from the Commission.
+(20) The race meet licensee must obtain written approval from the commission concerning the scheduling of Twin Superfecta contests, the percentages of the net pool added to the first half pool and second-half pool, and the amount of any cap to be set on the carryover.
+Any changes to the approved Twin Superfecta format require prior approval from the commission.